pranavmanitripathi/Electricity-Billing-System/README.md

 3. Calculate Bill

 The department can perform following operations like:
-1.New Customer
+1. New Customer
-2.Customer Details
+2. Customer Details

 Some following operations can be performed too like:
-1.Notepad
+1. Notepad
-2.Calculator
+2. Calculator
-3.Web Brwoser
+3. Web Brwoser